 Jazz tango played by Buenos Aires musicians?
 BodyVox performers dancing to Prokofiev?
 The entire cycle of Beethoven’s string quartets performed by some of the country’s best quartets?
 With more than 50 concerts offered over five weeks, the possibilities at Chamber Music Northwest’s Summer Festival are nigh on endless—and maybe a little overwhelming.
-There’s the New@noon series, highlighting contemporary melodies by living composers, not to mention Casual Wednesdays, with chamber music performed by Protégé Project members.
+There’s the [email protected] series, highlighting contemporary melodies by living composers, not to mention Casual Wednesdays, with chamber music performed by Protégé Project members.
 And yeah, those string quartets, which the festival’s artistic director David Shifrin calls “one of the crowning achievements of human civilization,"

 The options are myriad, so we asked Oregon Symphony violinist and Third Angle artistic director Ron Blessinger to share his top CMNW Summer fest picks.